Compassionate Houston’s Book studies

 If you are able to make a donation to our nonprofit 501 (c) (3) at any time, that kind act is most appreciated.

-second Seasonal Book Study - April
+Third Seasonal Book Study - Summer

 Logistics